WP Speed of Light documentation

 1.2 Update the plugin

 In order to update the WP Speed of Light, you can use the WordPress default updater.
 You can also remove and install the new version from a .zip file downloaded on www.joomunited.com or wordpress.org.
-In any case you won’t lose any content because everything is database stored.
+In any case, you won’t lose any content because everything is stored in the database.

 Be sure to always have the latest version to avoid security and stability problem.

 1.3 Notification after install

 After install, you'll get a notification that enables cache and brings you to the dashboard automatically.